vahido9/intro-web-dev-course/README.md

 ## Description

 Each assignment or lab folder has a README that explains the problem and instructions on how to run it.
-All code runs locally in your browser.

 ## Installation

 - **Prerequisites**:
     - Install the latest version of [PHP](https://www.php.net/downloads.php)
+    - Certain assignments/labs required an XAMPP Apache Server, memcache, and multiple MySQL databases
+        - These assignments/labs ***cannot*** be run locally without these resources which are not included in this repository

 - Clone the repository, navigate to the desired assignment or lab directory, and follow the instructions in the respective README